 What to consider when purchasing life insurance

 Once you decide on the type and the amount of life insurance you need, it’s important to choose a life insurance provider that you can trust.
 Look for a stable company with strong financial strength ratings from the top independent rating services, such as A.M.
 Best, Fitch, Standard & Poor’s, and Moody’s Investors Service.
-Your family depends on life insurance — so you’ll want to have the peace of mind in knowing that your life insurance provider will be around when you need it most.
+Your family's future may depend on life insurance — so you’ll want to have the added peace of mind in knowing that your life insurance provider will be around when you need it most.

 This article is provided by New York Life Insurance Company for informational purposes only.
 This article is not intended to provide tax, legal, financial, or accounting advice.
 Please consult your own professional for advice specific to your circumstances.